 Eat Whole Foods — Whole food choices pack in good-for-you nutrients and can help keep you feeling satisfied longer since they often contain more fiber.

-Balance Calories and Carbs — Most people should get between 45-65 percent of their daily calories from carbs.1 Make sure your carbs come from healthy sources like fruits, vegetables, whole grains, milk, yogurt, and nuts and seeds.
+Balance Calories and Carbs — Most people should get between 45-65% of their daily calories from carbs.1 Make sure your carbs come from healthy sources like fruits, vegetables, whole grains, milk, yogurt, nuts and seeds.

 Don't Starve Yourself — Starving causes your body to conserve energy, so you’ll actually burn fewer calories that way.
 Eating too little also deprives your body of the nutrients it needs to stay healthy.
 Instead of starving yourself, make healthy food choices to give your body clean energy.

 Power Up with Protein (especially for breakfast) — Protein gives you longer-lasting energy and helps your body build muscle.
 Eating protein in the morning will make you less likely to have cravings or overeat later in the day.
 Try adding eggs, yogurt, nuts, chia seeds, nut butters, or oatmeal with milk to your breakfast food options and morning routine to start your day with a protein-rich meal.
 You can also add a scoop of whey protein to a glass of water for a convenient and tasty way to get your daily protein.